-Christine Rojek's “Breeze Keeper” is a field-like expanse of 64 counter balanced aluminum prairie images plus 12 unexpected symbolic images that sway with the wind.
-Over the course of the next year people of all ages will be invited to share their personal stories of inspiration, which will be translated into the symbolic images.
+Rojek's “Breeze Keeper” is a field-like expanse of 64 counter-balanced aluminum prairie images that sway with the wind.
+Over the course of the next year, people of all ages will be invited to share their personal stories of inspiration, which will be translated by the artist into additional symbolic images.
 Many of these stories will be those of students and visitors to EAC.
-Rojek will in turn interpret and design sculptures to represent selected musings, and scatter them throughout the “field”.

 In essence, “Breeze Keeper” will become an homage to the collective ambitions and aspirations of people of all ages, but more importantly it will illustrate how our goals change over time.
 The piece will lyrically explore what is interesting to a 5 year old in comparison to a teenager or a person experiencing mid-life.
 True to its title, “Breeze Keeper” will literally become a keeper of stories as we “shoot the breeze” about our lives."